abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-01-13-Edge-Detection-&-The-Canny-Edge-Detector.md

 \end{bmatrix}
 $$

- One kernel is simply the other rotated by 90°.
-This is very similar to the Roberts Cross operator.
+The other kernel is simply a rotation of this one by $90°$.

 _Suggested Reading : Sec 2.3.3 Basic Edge Detectors, Reinhard Klette - Concise Computer Vision p.62-64_